Our staff will respond to your query promptly and provide detailed information to your questions.

 - Lighthouse - traditional lighthouses on the coast converted to accommodation (Norway, Sweden & Finland)

-- Cabin/Hytte/Rorbu (fisherman's cottage) - self catering option with kitchen/kitchenette (Norway, Sweden, Denmark, Finland & Iceland)
+- Cabin/Hytte/Rorbu (fisherman's cottage) - self catering option with kitchen/kitchenette - these are no generally a budget option (Norway, Sweden, Denmark, Finland & Iceland)

 What we will never do is put you in a chain hotel in a town or city.
 You will always stay somewhere unique, somewhere with charm.